To get to the help page you want ...

 To delete, select the record(s) you want to delete by clicking checkbox(es) in the left-hand margin of the grid (you can select more than one) then clickthe Delete icon in the grid menu.

-Newly-added tools, equipment and supplies ('items' in Tracker 8) are a special case.
-They don't appear in some screens until they've been assigned.
+New tools, equipment and supplies ("items" in Tracker 8) are a special case.

 See items for more detail and additional options.